nforgeio/neonKUBE/Doc/DEVELOPER.md

   * **Right-click** on **buildenv.cmd** and then **Run as adminstrator**
   * Close the CMD window when the script is finished

-17. Restart Visual Studio (to pick up any environment changes).
+17. Restart Visual Studio (to pick up the environment changes).

 18. Confirm that the solution builds: